 SUNY Broome Community College graduates have successfully transferred to a wide array of baccalaureate degree granting higher education institutions.
 These include both private and public colleges and universities in and out of New York State.
 The College offers transfer counseling and maintains articulation agreements for a wide variety of programs and institutions.
 Please contact the Counseling Department or Department Chairperson for more information.

 SUNY Broome graduates who transfer within SUNY benefit from transfer-friendly policies.
 Students transferring directly from SUNY Broome with an AA or AS degree are guaranteed admission to a SUNY four-year campus, with guaranteed junior standing when transferring to a parallel program at a SUNY four-year campus.
 Satisfactorily completed general education requirements at one SUNY campus will meet the same requirement at another SUNY campus.
 SUNY Transfer Paths outline core coursework for specified majors that are common to all SUNY campuses offering those majors to maximize credit acceptance.
 Program to program articulation agreements outline transfer requirements from SUNY Broome to another SUNY campus.

-Anyone in the community may enroll as a part-time student; SUNY Broome attracts a large number each year.
+Anyone in the community may enroll as a part-time student; SUNY Broome Community College attracts a large number each year.
 Many of them are "nontraditional" students, men and women who also work full-time.
 The College has a strong commitment to serving the part-time student.

-- take day, evening, or weekend courses.
+- take day, evening, or online classes.